MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Related Works

-Following the multi-stage approach to address the COD task, MSCAF-Net~\cite{liu2023mscaf} extracted multi-resolution features, built a module to enhance the resolution-specific features, and then employed progressive decoding to fuse them.
-SARNet~\cite{xing2023go} built a three-stage architecture that extracted multi-resolution features, applied adjacent-resolution and cross-resolution feature fusion, and finally enhanced features with background and foreground attentions.
+Following a multi-stage approach to address the COD task, MSCAF-Net~\cite{liu2023mscaf} extracted multi-resolution features, introduced a module to enhance resolution-specific features, and then employed progressive decoding to fuse them.
+SARNet~\cite{xing2023go} built a three-stage architecture that extracted multi-resolution features, applied adjacent- and cross-resolution feature fusion, and finally enhanced the features with background and foreground attention.
 HitNet~\cite{hu2023high} used an iterative feedback mechanism to refine feature representations across different resolutions.
 FSPNet~\cite{huang2023feature} progressively enhanced and decoded multi-resolution features with pyramidal shrinking.
 TPRNet~\cite{zhang2023tprnet} treated features separately, where progressive refinement was applied to high-resolution features and feature interactions were used for low-resolution features to improve the detection process.
-On the other hand, by implementing the joint training approach, Liu~et al.~\cite{liu2022boosting} built DTINet, an interactive transformer that detects camouflaged objects and their boundaries utilizing multi-head self-attention.
+On the other hand, by implementing a joint training approach, Liu~\etal~\cite{liu2022boosting} built DTINet, an interactive transformer that detects camouflaged objects and their boundaries utilizing multi-head self-attention.
 Following the multi-scale feature aggregation approach, HDPNet~\cite{he2025hdpnet} employed an hourglass transformer encoder for feature extraction and focused on enhancing local-global feature interactions.

 All models mentioned above have been built upon either CNNs or transformers.
 Some methods~\cite{yin2024camoformer, pang2024zoomnext} experimented with both backbones.
 CamoFormer~\cite{yin2024camoformer} was constructed on the multi-stage approach.
-It used masked separable attention to identify objects and a top-down decoder to refine feature representations progressively.
-While ZoomNeXt~\cite{pang2024zoomnext} adopted the multi-scale feature aggregation approach and built a unified pyramid network for static and dynamic COD.
-ZoomNeXt utilized a multi-head scale integration module and feature refinement mechanism.
+It used masked separable attention to identify objects and a top-down decoder to progressively refine feature representations.
+ZoomNeXt~\cite{pang2024zoomnext} adopted a multi-scale feature aggregation approach and built a unified pyramid network for both static and dynamic COD.
+ZoomNeXt employed a multi-head scale-integration module and a feature-refinement mechanism.
 Both studies found that transformer-based models consistently outperform CNN-based models.
 Beyond the supervised COD methods discussed in this paper, some studies have also explored weakly-supervised~\cite{ni2026fcl} and unsupervised~\cite{chen2026beyond} COD.
 Moreover, a more recent study~\cite{han2026camoquery} has incorporated natural language queries to guide camouflaged object segmentation.